This post contains affiliate links. We only include affiliate links when we truly believe in a product and have used it ourselves.

 The adjustable straps provide customization, and the bottom straps firmly attach the seat to the canoe.
 It is lightweight, supportive, and easy to portage.

-Crazy Creek also offers a long-back version if you are looking for the best canoe seat with back support.
+Crazy Creek also offers a long-back version if you are looking for the best canoe seat with back support, however it does not attach as well to the canoe.

 GCI Outdoor Sitbacker Canoe Seat: